Easyviz

 Gnuplot can be downloaded from gnuplot.sourceforge.net.
 It builds

 easily on most Unix systems.
-You also need the Gnuplot
+You also need the Gnuplot Python

-module, which can be obtained from gnuplot-py.sourceforge.net
+module, which can be obtained from gnuplot-py.sourceforge.net.

 Debian/Ubuntu.
 Prebuilt versions are available for Debian/Ubuntu: run